 In 2005 Oxford University Press published Donald Bloxham’s The Great Game of Genocide.
-Imperialism, Nationalism and the Destruction of the Ottoman Armenians.
+Imperialism, Nationalism, and the Destruction of the Ottoman Armenians.
 The book included nine photographs printed on glossy paper.
 Eight of the photographs were credited.
 One is not.
-It shows a man in an unbuttoned jacket and tie standing in front of a circle of ragged children and one apparent adult with something in his hand.
+It shows a man wearing a tie and an unbuttoned jacket standing in front of a circle of ragged children and one apparent adult with something in his hand.
 The caption reads: “A Turkish official taunting starving Armenians with bread“.

 Suspicions aroused, the photograph was taken to a photographic analyst.
 It took ten minutes to conclude that this is not a ‘photograph’ at all but a photographic soup, composed of bits and pieces taken from other photographs.

 The analyst concluded that the man’s right arm does not belong to the body.
 It has come from somewhere else.
 His right leg seems to have disappeared altogether.
 The boy sitting on the ground on the man’s right is not clutching anything at all.
 The forger simply did not take enough care when cutting the paper around the fingers in the photograph from which his figure was taken.

 The man in the caption obviously cannot be a ‘Turkish official’ as there was no Turkey at the time the photo was apparently taken (i.e. during or shortly after the First World War).
 The photographic analyst pointed out the obvious, that no Ottoman member or civil servant would be dressed in an unbuttoned jacket over a shirt with a collar and tie.

 He would be wearing a collarless shirt buttoned up to the neck.
 Almost certainly (definitely for a photograph) he would have a fez on his head, and it was hardly likely that an Ottoman member would pose for such a photograph anyway.